Order a prescription

 Please note that the same rules apply if another NHS doctor – for example hospital doctor – asks your GP to prescribe a medicine for you, not just a private doctor.

 If the GP cannot prescribe the medicine, they will give you a clear explanation of the reason for this and will also contact your private doctor.
 Your GP may give you the option of having a different but equally effective medicine prescribed on the NHS or you may wish to pay privately for the original medicine via your private doctor.
-If you have any questions please speak to your GP.

 About Our Online Services